joekreu/basic_pcp/PARSING.md

 should be identifiers or integers (do not specify floating point numbers).

-Use the option `-h` (with any basic parser) to find out all ways to run the parsers.
-There are several options that control the output -- the output can be more verbose or more concise.
+Use the option `-h` (with any basic parser) to find out all ways to run the
+parsers:

 ```shell
 python3 pcp_ir_0.py -h
 ```

+Several options control the amount of output.
 The output can, among others, contain a two-dimensional representation of the parse tree and indications of the _correctness_ of the parsing.
 This is to facilitate experimentation.

 > _Note:_ The terms _precedence correctness_, _weight correctness_,
   _range correctness_ of parsing, _root operator weight_,  that may occur